LK00100100/jpmc-qes-web-scraper/readme.md

 You may have to adjust the various sleep and other timings if your internet is slow and you are getting timeout errors.
+Maybe a variable can be set to replace some hard-coded timing numbers.

+This program is likely to break if the website changes too much.
+I recommend spot-checking the results.